npgsql/doc/conceptual/Npgsql/connection-string-parameters.md

 Persist Security Info    | Gets or sets a Boolean value that indicates if security-sensitive information, such as the password, is not returned as part of the connection if the connection is open or has ever been in an open state.
 Since 3.1 only. | false
 Kerberos Service Name    | The Kerberos service name to be used for authentication.
 [See docs for more info](security.md). | postgres
 Include Realm            | The Kerberos realm to be used for authentication.
 [See docs for more info](security.md).
+Include Error Detail     | When enabled, PostgreSQL error and notice details are included on PostgresException.Detail and PostgresNotice.Detail.
+These can contain sensitive data.

 ## Pooling